All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 When you come to clinic, you may be asked to have a blood test.
 This is so we can look

 closer inside your blood to help us know what is happening in your body.
-We use something called a microscope, which is a magnifying glass that makes tiny things look bigger.

-These are some of the cells we see in your blood, let’s talk about the very important jobs that they do:
+These are some of the cells we see in your blood, let’s talk about the

 - Platelets – these cells help our blood stick together after we have hurt ourselves.